 Walter Barnard Hill Award

-Since 1992, the Walter Barnard Hill Awards have recognized distinguished achievement in public service and outreach by University of Georgia faculty members and service professionals.
+Since 1992, the Walter Barnard Hill Award for Distinguished Achievement in Public Service and Outreach (Hill Award) recognizes distinguished achievement in public service and outreach by University of Georgia faculty members and service professionals.
 Each recipient is judged to have made contributions to the improvement of the quality of life in Georgia or elsewhere of an order that greatly exceeds the normal accomplishments of a productive faculty member.
 A maximum of five Hill Awards may be presented each year.
-Each awardee receives a permanent salary increase beyond the raise provided through the normal allocation process, a medallion and framed certificate.
-Only Hill Award winners are eligible for appointment as a Walter Barnard Hill Distinguished Public Service and Outreach Fellow.
+Each awardee receives a permanent salary increase beyond the raise provided through the normal allocation process; and a medallion and framed certificate to be presented at the Annual Public Service and Outreach Meeting and Awards Luncheon.

 Office of the Vice President for Public Service and Outreach